-When are the meetings held?
+When are meetings held?

 What do I need to do?

-Please note: at no time should comments of the officers be taken as a guarantee of approval of your proposal.
+At no time should comments of the officers be taken as a guarantee of approval of your proposal.

 Contact council on 4325 8222 for further information.